rummykhan/poiler/README.md

 1. Clone this repository.
 2. Goto `config` directory rename `config.example.json` to `config.json`.
 3. Update `config/config.json`
+4. Add your arguments in `route/Router.py`
+5. Add your controller in `controller/` Directory.
-4. In Console run python main.py --app
+6. In Console run python main.py --app

 ### Reason for the Repository.